Lasso Inference for High-Dimensional Time Series: The High-Dimensional Linear Model

 and assume that $\boldsymbol{\beta}^0\in\boldsymbol{B}_N(r, s_r)$. \end{assumption}

 \cref{ass:sparsity} implies that ${\boldsymbol{\beta}}^0$ is sparse with the degree of sparsity governed by both $r$ and $s_r$.
-Without further assumptions on $r$ and $s_r$, \cref{ass:sparsity} is not binding, but as will be seen later, the allowed rates will interact with other DGP parameters creating binding conditions. \cref{ass:sparsity} generalizes the common assumption of exact sparsity taking $r=0$ (see e.g., \citealp{MedeirosMendes16}; \citealp{vandeGeer14}; \citealp{Chernozhukov20}; \citealp{ghysels20}), which assumes that there are only a few (at most $s_0$) non-zero components in $\boldsymbol\beta^0$, to weak sparsity (see e.g., \citealp{vandeGeer19}).
+Without further assumptions on $r$ and $s_r$, \cref{ass:sparsity} is not binding, but as will be seen later, the allowed rates will interact with other DGP parameters creating binding conditions. \cref{ass:sparsity} generalizes the common assumption of exact sparsity taking $r=0$ (see e.g., \citealp{MedeirosMendes16}; \citealp{vandeGeer14}; \citealp{chernozhukov2021timeandspace}; \citealp{ghysels20}), which assumes that there are only a few (at most $s_0$) non-zero components in $\boldsymbol\beta^0$, to weak sparsity (see e.g., \citealp{vandeGeer19}).
 This allows us to have many non-zero elements in the parameter vector, as long as they are sufficiently small.
-It follows directly from the formulation in Assumption \Cref{ass:sparsity} that, given the compactness of the parameter space, exact sparsity of order $s_0$ implies weak sparsity with $r >0$ of the same order (up to a fixed constant).
+It follows directly from the formulation in \Cref{ass:sparsity} that, given the compactness of the parameter space, exact sparsity of order $s_0$ implies weak sparsity with $r >0$ of the same order (up to a fixed constant).
 In general, the smaller $r$ is, the more restrictive the assumption.
+The relaxation to weak sparsity is straightforward and follows from elementary inequalities (see e.g., Section 2.10 of \citealp{vandeGeer2016book} and the proof of \cref{lma:errorBoundonSets}).

 \begin{example}[Infinite order AR] Consider an infinite order autoregressive model